mlnomadpy/bookmarksai/readme.md

 Contributions to Bookmarks AI are welcome.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU V3 License - see the LICENSE file for details.

 ## Acknowledgments
 - Google's Gemini Pro API for providing AI capabilities.